What would you do if you woke up in somebody else’s dream? Worse, if you woke up dead?

 Or, what if other people's lives depend on your dreams?

 Everything is normal and beautiful until one day, when things start to get confusing.
 He has premonitions about upcoming cases, some of them incredibly accurate in terms of the procedures and treatments he must follow.
-Sceptical at first, Adam follows some suggestions under pressure from desperate cases that leads to him saving lives in the most impossible circumstances.
+Sceptical at first and under pressure from desperate cases, Adam begins to follow the suggested procedures on his patients and ends up saving lives in the most impossible circumstances.

 What will Adam do?
 Will he follow his dreams blindly?
 Or, will he resist the temptation and use his intelligence and skills instead, despite putting some of his most suffering-patients at risk?